mukula/jee/Servlets/a/f9/readme.txt

  using R,D,we can not go beyond servlet context as in case of sendRedirect.

  in this example,we can see the attributes also.

+ we use include when we want to include other pages in dynamically generated webpage. for eg,we can include the templates of footer and header in generated web page. we use sendRedirect when we want to display a different page like login or idex page. using sendRedirect,we cant pass the request and response objects to redirected page,to do so,we use forward method.